 What does feasibility mean for your property?

 There is a number of things you need to know about your own property.
 Examples include details about your electrical panel and septic system, soil and backyard access.
-Look at the flow on your site with fresh eyes – how will the residents of your cottage get there?
+Look at the flow on your site with fresh eyes – how will the inhabitants of your cottage get there?
 How will the construction crew get there?
 Any easements?
 Any creeks?
 How far will you have to trench to connect utilities?
-These details drive costs.
+Learn more about what drives the estimates.

 And there is a number of things you need to know about your town’s regulations: maximum new floor area allowed, minimum (front, side, rear) setbacks, lot area, ground floor area etc. Does your town require for an ADU to match the look of the main house?
 Get an idea about possible fees, deposits and list of documents required for submission or electronic submission, if that is offered.